 We practice what we like to call ‘an ethical renewable collection policy’ -

-on the existing wild populations.
+which have minimal impact on the existing wild populations.

 Some young / mature colonies are specifically collected from cultivated farmlands.
 Here mature colonies are frequently poisoned by the farmers as they are considered pests which hinder work on the land and / or affect the crops grown by damaging the plants.